 The Process of Implantation and IVF Success

-Implantation is referred to the stage of pregnancy at which the embryo adheres to the wall of the uterus.
+IVF success depends on Implantation by which the embryo adheres to the wall of the uterus.
 It helps the embryo to grow by receiving nutrients from the mother.

 In humans, implantation of a fertilised ovum is most likely to occur around 6 – 9 days after ovulation.
 The reception-ready phase of the endometrium of the uterus is usually termed the “implantation window” and lasts about 4 days.